slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When you’re young, you have so much time but never enough money.
 When you’re old you have money but never enough time."
 -- Jon Boorman*

+> *"As a well spent day brings happy sleep, so life well used brings happy death."
+-- Leonardo da Vinci*

+> *"As I have not worried to be born, I do not worry to die."
+-- Federico Garcia Lorca*

 ### On aging

 <!--
 > *"To stay youthful, stay useful.*
-> *"As I have not worried to be born, I do not worry to die."  -- Federico Garcia Lorca* -->
+-->

 > *"A man that lives from memories becames old.
 One that lives from projects remains young."